clark800/stp/README.md

 Plugins
 -------
-Any `.sh` shell script you place in the `.ste/plugins` directory will be automatically imported when you run `ste` and any functions imported from plugins will be available in all templates.
+Any `.sh` shell script you place in the `.stp/plugins` directory will be automatically imported when you run `stp` and any functions imported from plugins will be available in all templates.

 To avoid conflicts between plugins, each plugin should only define one top-level function and the name should be the same as the filename without the `.sh` extension.
 Additional functions can be defined nested inside the top-level function starting with an underscore, which ensures they don't interfere with any top-level functions.